 25. Your Halloween party will be a howl with these DIY activities – pumpkin bowling, digging for witches’ fingers, and a spider web toss!

-26. Let kids create and use Halloween mummy cans to hold their school supplies in on their desks.
+26. Let kids create and use mason jars mummies to hold their school supplies in on their desks.

 27. Go on a nature walk and find large rocks to paint like monsters, ghosts, zombies, or jack-o-lanterns.